-On August 7, 2018, the Company effected a 1-for-10 reverse stock split of the Company's issued and outstanding shares of common stock.
-The convertible preferred stock conversion price was increased by the ratio of the common stock outstanding immediately prior to split divided by immediately outstanding post to split.
-The par value of the common and convertible preferred stock was not adjusted as a result of the reverse stock split.
+On July 18, 2018, the Company's Board of Directors approved an amendment to the Company's amended and restated certificate of incorporation effecting a 1-for-10 reverse stock split of the Company's issued and outstanding shares of common stock.
+The convertible preferred stock conversion price will be increased by the ratio of the common stock outstanding immediately prior to split divided by immediately outstanding post to split.
+The par value of the common and convertible preferred stock will not be adjusted as a result of the reverse stock split.